longboarder241/xsri/README.md

-XSetRootImage (XSRI): Fedora's Y2K-era wallpaper setter with more features than you care about.
-Feh can do some of these things but it can't specify colors or geometry as efficiently, if at all.
+XSetRootImage (XSRI): Fedora's Y2K-era wallpaper setter.
+Feh can set the wallpaper too, but it can't specify colors or geometry.

 It should build for the moment with autoconf ; ./configure ; make and optionally make install.
 I'm not sure about the -lm, but I needed it.